Country fact file

 - Main religions: Christianity, Judaism, Islam

 The United States of America, universally known as America or the USA, is made up of 50 states and several overseas territories.
 America declared independence from Britain in 1776 and was recognised as autonomous in 1783, leading to the adoption of its constitution four years later in 1787.
-Since then, the USA has developed at an astonishing rate to become the world’s economic powerhouse and most influential political authority.

 Culture

-Founded on the principals of equality and individual rights, it is perhaps not surprising that America is traditionally viewed as the land of opportunity.
 The promise of social mobility and classlessness has attracted huge inward migration and made the USA extremely ethnically diverse, although critics might argue that its different communities could be better integrated with each other.
-Although officially secular, America maintains a strong religious identity with Christianity the dominant faith.

 Popular activities